some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 - **Larger environments with lots of pre-loaded software increases vulnerability area.**  If you're scanning the build environment with any sort of infrastructure security scanning tool, there's more things for it to alarm on in larger images.
 The validity and volume of these alarms may vary based on tools used, software installed, etc.
 - **Smaller ephemeral images that consistently pull in dependencies at setup increases bandwidth use.**  A job that installs build dependencies every time it runs will download those every time.
 This isn't necessarily a bad thing, but keep in mind your upstream software sources (such as package registries) may rate-limit the entire source IP, which affects every project in use and not just the offending project.
 Installing dependencies at setup also increases your build times.
 There are ways to mitigate some of this, including the use of a caching proxy and/or private registries.

-:information_desk_person: **Opinion** - This isn't a binary choice and can always change as the project/enterprise needs change.
+> 💁 **Opinion** - This isn't a binary choice and can always change as the project/enterprise needs change.
 I wouldn't spend too much time on this, but have tended to prefer larger images with more things in them to minimize traffic out of the corporate network at the cost of bandwidth usage internally.
+{: .prompt-tip}

 ### Compute scope

 GitHub Enterprise can have runners that are only available to an individual repository, all or select repositories within an organization, or all or select organizations within the entire enterprise (detailed [here](https://docs.github.com/en/enterprise-server@latest/actions/hosting-your-own-runners/about-self-hosted-runners)).
 What is the ideal state for your company?

-:information_desk_person: **Opinion** - All of the above is likely going to happen with any sufficiently diverse user base, so let's make this as secure and easily governable as possible.
+> 💁 **Opinion** - All of the above is likely going to happen with any sufficiently diverse user base, so let's make this as secure and easily governable as possible.
 Some teams will need to bring their own hardware and not want to share, which is reasonable, so will join their compute to only accept jobs from their code repositories.
 This also means that admins can do some networking shenanigans to allow only runners from X subnet to reach Y addresses to meet rules around isolation if needed.
 Likewise, as an enterprise-wide administrator, I wanted to make the most commonly-used Linux compute available and usable to most users for most jobs.
+{: .prompt-tip}

 ### Policy and compliance